Large sample properties of GMM estimators under second-order identification: The limiting distribution of the GMM estimator

 \subsection{Monte Carlo results}

-Using simulations, Kruiniger (2018) and DH studied the finite sample properties of specific GMM estimators under second-order identification in the cases of exact and overidentification, respectively.
+Using simulations, Kruiniger (2018a) and DH studied the finite sample properties of specific GMM estimators under second-order identification in the cases of exact and overidentification, respectively.
 Both papers found that the GMM\ estimator of $\phi _{0,p}$\thinspace is biased.
-These findings are related to the asymmetry of the limiting distributions of $T^{1/4}( \widehat{\phi }_{p}-\phi _{0,p})$ in these cases, which are given in Theorem 1 above.\footnote{ Recall that in the case of exact identification Theorem 1 of DH does not provide a limiting distribution of $T^{1/4}(\widehat{\phi }_{p}-\phi _{0,p})$ because $\Pr ( \mathbb{R} _{1}=0)\neq 0$ and hence its sign is not well characterized in the limit in this case.} DH also studied the coverage rates of two kinds of confidence intervals for $\phi _{0,p}$ in a model with $p=1$ that are based on a GMM\ estimator that exploits $q>p$ moment conditions and use analytic quantiles of its limiting distribution given in Lemma 1(b) above and simulated quantiles of its limiting distribution given in Theorem 1(1a) above, respectively, when $\phi _{0,p}$ is locally identified at the second-order and they concluded that these limiting distributions give a reasonable approximation to the behaviour of the GMM\ estimator for $\phi _{0,p}$.$ $
+These findings are related to the asymmetry of the limiting distributions of $T^{1/4}( \widehat{\phi }_{p}-\phi _{0,p})$ in these cases, which are given in Theorem 1 above.\footnote{ Recall that in the case of exact identification Theorem 1 of DH does not provide a limiting distribution of $T^{1/4}(\widehat{\phi }_{p}-\phi _{0,p})$ because $\Pr ( \mathbb{R} _{1}=0)>0$ in this case.} DH also studied the coverage rates of two symmetric confidence intervals (CI's) for $\phi _{0,p}$ in a model with $p=1$ that are based on a GMM\ estimator for $\phi _{0,p}$ that exploits $q>p$ moment conditions and use analytic and simulated quantiles, respectively, of the limiting distribution given in Lemma 1(b) above.
+Their Monte Carlo evidence seems to suggest that the coverage rates of these CI's converge to the nominal level except when $\phi _{0,p}$ is close to the value at which $ \phi _{0,p}$ is second-order identified.
+However, DH did not claim that these CI's have correct asymptotic size in a uniform sense.